‘We were built on immigration’: Kent coast reacts after record-breaking week for asylum seekers arrive in UK

 “I find it disturbing really – because I don’t think people know what they’re coming for.
 They’ve paid a fortune [to traffickers] because they’ve been told the streets are paved with gold,” he says.

-Although his main concern is with human traffickers, whom he describes as the “evil ones”, Mr Briggs questions whether any of this week’s arrivals are “genuine refugees”, a phrase later repeated to me by others.
+Although his main concern is with human traffickers, whom he describes as the “evil ones”, Mr Briggs questions whether any of this week’s arrivals are “genuine refugees”, a phrase later repeated by others.

 Mr Briggs accuses France of “passing on the problem”, claiming it “escorts” the migrants towards British waters.
 He also takes aim at human rights lawyers, suggesting they are motivated by profit into supporting refugees through the British courts.